-1% Decrease in Discount Rate (6.25%) Discount Rate (7.25%) 1% Increase in Discount Rate (8.25%) Doss CCSD's proportionate share of the net pension liability: S 111,522 S 72,551 s 40,977
+1% Decrease in Discount Rate (6.25%) Discount Rate (7.25%) 1% Increase in Discount Rate (8.25%) Doss CCSD's proportionate share of the net pension liability: \$ 110,487 \$ 71,652 \$ 40,100

 Pension Liabilities, Pension Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions.
-At August 31, 2020, the Doss Consolidated Common School District reported a liability of \$72.551 for its proportionate share of the TRS's net pension liability.
+At August 31, 2021, the Doss Consolidated Common School District reported a liability of \$71,652 for its proportionate share of the TRS's net pension liability.
 This liability reflects a reduction for State pension support provided to the Doss Consolidated Common School District.
-The amount recognized by the Doss Consolidated Common School District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the Doss Consolidated Common School District were as follows:
+The amount recognized by the District as its proportionate share of the net pension liability, the related State support, and the total portion of the net pension liability that was associated with the Doss Consolidated Common School District were as follows:

-District's Proportionate share of the collective net pension liability \$ 72,551 State's proportionate share that is associated with the District 177,718 Total \$ 250,269
+District's Proportionate share of the collective net pension liability \$ 71,652 State's proportionate share that is associated with the District 2 200 917 Total \$ 2 272,569

-The net pension liability was measured as of August 31, 2019 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The employer's proportion of the net pension
+The net pension liability was measured as of August 31, 2019 and rolled forward to August 30, 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The employer's proportion of the net pension liability was based on the employer's contributions to the pension plan relative to the contributions of all employers to the plan for the period September 1, 2019 thru August 31, 2020.